jostylr/role-dnd-hybrid/src/fudge.md

 In addition to using fudge points for experience, one can also use them for redoing a dice roll by rolling two more times and choosing the preferred option; this can be their dice roll or someone else's that involves them.

-Fudge points can also be exchanged for healing: 3 points for removing hurt, 6 for removing very hurt, 9 for removing nearly incapicitated, and 12 for avoiding death.
+Fudge points can also be exchanged for healing: 3 points for removing hurt, 6 for removing very hurt, 9 for removing nearly incapacitated, and 12 for avoiding death.

 Another way to advance in a skill is to roll great success for use of the skill.
 The first level requires rolling a +2, the second +3, the third a +3 and using a fudge point to then do a second 4d roll of +1 or better, then +3/+2, +3/+3, +3/+3/+1, ...
 Want the excitement of possible advancement to happen with it not happening too quickly.

 Skills should generally be at the level found in GURPS.
 Skills are generally put into a category, governed by an attribute or two.
 The better the skills in the category, the better the attribute; attributes are derived for the most part.
-Intially, they are all set at Mediocre.
+Initially, they are all set at Mediocre.
 The highest an attribute can be is the top skill using the attribute.
 Each time a character advances in a skill, one can roll to see if the attribute is gained (no higher than the skill level that got advanced); need to roll +3 or better.

 For more narrow specializations, use the same progression levels, but 2 FUDGE points become 1EP in that usage.